 SDK

 The Onyx SDK is a TypeScript library for interacting with the Enzyme Onyx protocol - an Ethereum-based platform for decentralized on-chain asset management.
-This SDK provides a comprehensive set of tools for building applications that manage digital assets, create investment funds, and implement sophisticated DeFi strategies.
+This SDK provides tools for building depositor-facing interfaces and vault administration applications.

 Installation